Table of Contents

 One more example is to take AFlat Major.
 You will start on C and go down 5 notes until you get to A Flat.
 This means you hit F, Bflat, Eflat, Aflat.
 A flat has 4 flats in them, so we can now apply the order of flats.
 Bflat, Eflat, Aflat, Dflat.

 When it comes to learning things regarding music theory, you will find that it’s all about repetition.
-The more you apply the order of sharps and flats, the better you will get at it.
+The more you apply the order of flats and sharps, the better you will get at it.
+Practicing the order of sharps is helpful when practicing scales as well.

 If you have found this review helpful, be sure to share it around and leave a comment!
 Keep practicing your craft and you will be a master of the order of sharps and flats in no time.